 Although now living in central London, Nick developed a strong and lasting interest in the environment and its flora and fauna as until his early 20s he lived in the countryside: born in Cornwall then moving through Scotland to Dorset with schooling in the East Riding of Yorkshire.
 His particular ambition is to help young people explore our countryside and learn about the environmental problems, especially climate change, confronting the world.

-Nick is married to Charlotte and has three children and two grandchildren.
+Nick is married to Charlotte and has three children and five grandchildren.